NetworkBlockDevice/nbd/doc/proto.md

 ## Metadata querying

-With the availability of sparse storage formats, it is often needed to query the status of a particular range and read only those blocks of data that are actually present on the block device.
+It is often helpful for the client to be able to query the status of a range of blocks.
+The nature of the status that can be queried is in part implementation dependent.
+For instance, the status might represent:

+* in a sparse storage format, whether the relevant blocks are actually present on the backing device for the export; or

-Some storage formats and operations over such formats express a concept of data dirtiness.
+* whether the relevant blocks are 'dirty'; some storage formats and operations over such formats express a concept of data dirtiness.
   Whether the operation is block device mirroring, incremental block device backup or any other operation with a concept of data dirtiness, they all share a need to provide a list of ranges that this particular operation treats as dirty.

 To provide such classes of information, the NBD protocol has a generic framework for querying metadata; however, its use must first be